LucasDelfino92/morrowindsharp/main.md

 Files to install:
 - **Title Screen Reworked (Widescreen)** (Main files)

-> ℹ️ In the **Setup** section we enabled the option to skip the intro movies, so there's no point in installing the Logo Video Intro Reworked (Widescreen) main file.

 ⭐ [**Widescreen Splash Replacer**](https://drive.google.com/file/d/1HyR9k6FjganGRCNQfz8IzEHLMqrc5oWH/view?usp=sharing)
 Replaces the default splash screens with better quality widescreen versions (16:9), and adds three missing Bethesda splash screens.